 Born in 1941 in Tacoma, Washington, Dale Chihuly was introduced to glass while studying interior design at the University of Washington.
 After graduating in 1965, Chihuly enrolled in the first glass program in the country, at the University of Wisconsin.
 He continued his studies at the Rhode Island School of Design (RISD), where he later established the glass program and taught for more than a decade.
 In 1968, after receiving a Fulbright Fellowship, he went to work at the Venini glass factory in Venice.
 There he observed the team approach to blowing glass, which is critical to the way he works today.
 In 1971, Chihuly cofounded Pilchuck Glass School in Washington State.
 With this international glass center, Chihuly has led the avant-garde in the development of glass as a fine art.
 His work is included in more than 200 museum collections worldwide.
 He has been the recipient of many awards, including twelve honorary doctorates.

-The Chihuly Sanctuary is made possible with a gift from Suzanne and Walter Scott and will be a cornerstone of the Healing Arts Program.
-When complete it will have five distinct spaces, each with artwork created specifically for that space.
+The Chihuly Sanctuary is made possible with a gift from Suzanne and Walter Scott and is a cornerstone of the Healing Arts Program.
+It has 10 art experiences over two floors.

 Chihuly Sanctuary Facts

 - The cornerstone of the Fred & Pamela Buffett Cancer Center Healing Arts Program

 - A place of respite and reflection for patients, families and staff

 - Located adjacent to the Infusion Center, surgery waiting area and outpatient clinic on level four

 Chihuly and his team have worked closely with the UNMC and Nebraska Medicine teams to create a space where patients, researchers and caregivers can meditate and find a moment of peace.